T-Rep: Representation Learning for Time Series using Time-Embeddings: Appendix

 \blue{To study the global latent space structure (inter-instance), we look at UMAP plots \citep{umap} of representations learned by T-Rep on five UCR datasets \cite{ucr_archive}.
 Each instance is represented by a point, colored by the class it belongs to, to show whether the latent space structure discriminates the datasets' different classes.
 We include representations learned by TS2Vec to see how the new components of T-Rep affect the learned latent space.
 Results are presented in Figure \ref{fig:clustering-exp}}.

 \blue{Looking at the UMAPs across the 128 UCR datasets, we noticed that the latent space structure of T-Rep and TS2Vec is often similar, and/or of similar quality.
-This is shown in the two rightmost plots of Figure \ref{fig:clustering-exp}, and can be explained by the fact that T-Rep focuses on learning temporal features (and uses TS2Vec's tasks for spatial features), which will be more strongly reflected when looking at the evolution of representations within an instance (see Figure \ref{fig:ls_vis_small}).} \\
+This is shown in the two rightmost plots of Figure \ref{fig:clustering-exp}, and can be explained by the fact that T-Rep focuses on learning temporal features (and uses TS2Vec's tasks for spatial features), resulting in stronger differences in the evolution of representations through time (see Figure \ref{fig:ls_vis_small}).} \\

 \blue{To focus on learning detailed temporal features, T-Rep puts a lower weight on TS2Vec's spatial-features pretext tasks.
 While one might intuitively think this results in lower quality spatial features, this is not what our experiments show.
 Indeed, for none of the tested datasets did we observe a significant downgrade in latent space structure, which is further supported by the classification results presented in section \ref{classif_exp}, where T-Rep outperforms TS2Vec by a small margin.
 These results show that learning a detailed temporal structure within an instance constitutes a useful feature to compare various instances.
 This is illustrated by the two leftmost plots of Figure \ref{fig:clustering-exp}, where we see much more cohesive and separated clusters for T-Rep than TS2Vec.
 This experiment truly highlights the versatile nature of T-Rep, improving the quality of representations at both the dataset scale (inter-instance discrimination) and individual time series (timestep granularity).}